-DEFINITION OF SEXUAL HARASSMENT
+DEFINITION OF SEX BASED HARASSMENT

-Sexual harassment occurs when unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature are:
+Sex based harassment occurs when unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature are:

-- 1. made either explicitly or implicitly a term or condition of an individual's educational status or employment; - 2. used as a basis for educational or employment decisions affecting such individual; or - 3. has the purpose or effect of unreasonably interfering with an individual's educational or work performance or creating an intimidating, hostile or offensive educational or working environment.
+- 1. made either explicitly or implicitly a term or condition of an individual's educational status or employment; - 2. used as a basis for educational or employment decisions affecting such individual; or - 3. has the purpose or effect of unreasonably interfering with an individual's educational or work performance or creating an intimidating, hostile or offensive educational or working environment. - 4. unwelcome sex-based conduct that, based on the totality of the circumstances, is subjectively and objectively offensive and is so severe or pervasive that it limits or denies a person's ability to participate in or benefit from the education program or activity (i.e., creates a hostile environment).

-The following acts are considered sexual harassment, may be unlawful and will not be tolerated at Crete Academy:
+The following acts are considered sex based harassment, may be unlawful and will not be tolerated at Crete Academy:

-- 1. Making unsolicited written, verbal, physical and/or visual contact with sexual overtones. - Written examples include but are not limited to: suggestive or obscene letters, notes, and invitations. - Verbal examples include, but are not limited to: derogatory comments, innuendos, slurs, jokes, and epithets.
+1. Making unsolicited written, verbal, physical and/or visual contact with sexual overtones.

-- Physical examples include, but are not limited to: assault, touching, impeding, or blocking movement. - Visual examples include, but are not limited to: leering, gestures, display of sexually suggestive objects or pictures, cartoons, or posters. - 2.
+- Written examples include but are not limited to: suggestive or obscene letters, notes, and invitations. - Verbal examples include, but are not limited to: derogatory comments, innuendos, slurs, jokes, and epithets.
+Physical examples include, but are not limited to: assault, touching, impeding, or blocking movement. - Visual examples include, but are not limited to: leering, gestures, display of sexually suggestive objects or pictures, cartoons, or posters. - 2.
 Continuing to express sexual interest after being informed that the interest is unwelcome. - Reciprocal attraction between appropriate parties is not considered sexual harassment - 3.
 Making reprisals, threats of reprisal, or implied threats of reprisal following a negative response. - For example, within the work environment, either implying or actually withholding support for an appointment, promotion, or change of assignment; suggesting a poor performance report will be prepared, or suggesting probation will be failed. - For example, within the educational environment either implying or actually, withholding grades earned or deserved; suggesting a "bad" report card; or suggesting a call will be made or letter sent home to the parent alleging "bad" behavior - 4.
 Within the work environment, engaging in implicit or explicit coercive sexual behavior, which is used to control, influence, or affect the career, salary, and/or work environment of another employee. - 5.
 Within the educational environment, engaging in implicit or explicit coercive sexual behavior that is used to control, influence, or affect the educational opportunities, grades, and/or learning environment of a student. - Offering favors or educational or employment benefits, such as grades or promotions, favorable performance evaluations, favorable assignments, favorable duties or shifts, recommendations, reclassification, etc. in exchange for sexual favors. - Any expression of sexual interest between adults and students, regardless of reciprocity is considered inappropriate and shall be subject to discipline under applicable state law.